Sandroyd Prep School

 Not for: Future international tennis players.
 If you’re after two hours of one-on-one coaching every day in your chosen sport/musical instrument/obscure form of dance, forget it.
 There’s just no time for that here.

 Dare to disagree?
 Don’t take my word for it!
-Contact Mrs Dinah Rawlinson, Admissions Registrar on 01725 530 124 for information on Open Days.
+Visit their upcoming Open Mornings on 23 April, 14 May and 11 June.
+Contact Mrs Dinah Rawlinson, Admissions Registrar on 01725 530 124 for more information.

 Sandroyd School, Rushmore, Tollard Royal, Salisbury, Witlshire SP5 5QD.
 Tel 01725 516264, www.sandroyd.org